meek0/clin-portal-forms/README.md

     ]
 }
 ```
-If successfully updated the response should be the same as the request body:
+If successfully updated the response should be the same as the request body (built from FHIR response):
 ### Response
 `200 OK`
 ```json